-Grey's Anatomy season 19: Release date and how to watch
+Grey's Anatomy season 19: Release date, how to watch and how to catch up

-(Pocket-lint) - Medical drama Grey's Anatomy has kept going, long after some of the best characters left.
+Medical drama Grey's Anatomy has kept going, long after some of the best characters left.
 A lot has happened since the days of McDreamy and McSteamy, and even though many of the original cast members are no more - apart from some brief returns in season 17 - it's managed to keep us all hooked for nearly two decades.

-There were some doubts over its future but with season 19 confirmed, the show continues.
-This is everything we know about Grey's Anatomy season 19, including when it will be released and how to watch it when it is.
+There were some doubts over its future but with season 19 in full swing, the show continues.
+This is everything we know about Grey's Anatomy season 19, including when it was released and how to watch it.
 You'll also find where to binge watch the previous seasons of Grey's Anatomy (all 18 of them).

 Grey's Anatomy season 19 release date

-It has been confirmed Grey's Anatomy season 19 will premiere in the US on 6 October 2022.
+Grey's Anatomy season 19 premiered in the US on 6 October 2022.
+Following a mid-season break, it returns to screens on 23 February 2023.

-As for the UK, we normally have to wait a little after the US date before it arrives.
-Season 18 landed in the US on 30 September 2021, before arriving in the UK nearly six weeks later on 10 November 2021.
+As for the UK, it arrived on 26 October, which was sooner than season 18 arrived compared to the US.

-If season 19 follows a similar pattern, it could arrive in the UK around mid-November, but nothing is confirmed yet.
+How and where to watch Grey's Anatomy season 19 in the US

-How and where to watch Grey's Anatomy season 19
+For those in the US, Grey's Anatomy season 19 is available on ABC.
+It is also available to stream on Hulu, like season 18.

-For those in the US, Grey's Anatomy season 19 will be available on ABC when it arrives.
-It will also likely stream on Hulu, like season 18 did.
+How and where to watch Grey's Anatomy season 19 in the UK

-For those in the UK, Grey's Anatomy season 19 will likely come to Sky Witness when it lands.
-You'll therefore be able to watch them with a Sky or Now subscription.
-Nothing is confirmed on the UK side as yet though.
+For those in the UK, Grey's Anatomy season 19 arrived on Disney+ on 26 October.
+In the past, Grey's Anatomy has come to Sky Witness but that won't be the case for season 19, with Disney+ getting the rights instead.
+That means you need a Disney+ subscription to watch it in the UK.

 How many episodes of Grey's Anatomy season 19 will there be?

 It is not yet known how many episodes season 19 of Grey's Anatomy will offer.
+Rumours suggest 22.

 Season 18 had 20 episodes, which allowed the show to hit the 400 episode mark too.
 Most seasons, apart from season 17, season 4 and season 1 have had over 20 episodes so we'd expect around the 20 mark for season 19 too, though nothing is confirmed as yet.